 Investing in Skills: Gilding at SohoFrames

-We invest heavily in our business, not just in the latest machinery, like our Gunnar computerised picture mount-making machine, but also in our team through continuous training and development.
+We invest heavily in our business, both in the latest machinery, like our Gunnar computerised picture mount-making machine, and in our team through continuous training and development.

 The Art and Process of Gilding Picture Frames